fuzziqersoftware/resource_dasm/README.md

 Run `sudo make install` to copy the header files and library to the relevant paths after building.
 After installation, you can `#include <resource_file/IndexFormats/ResourceFork.hh>` (for example) and link with `-lresource_file`.
 There is no documentation for this library beyond what's written in the header files.

 The library contains the following useful functions and classes:
-* AudioCodecs.hh: MACE3/6, IMA4, mu-law and A-law audio decoders
+* Audio/Codecs.hh: MACE3/6, IMA4, mu-law and A-law audio decoders
 * DataCodecs/Codecs.hh: Decompressors and compressors for some common and custom data formats
 * Emulators/M68KEmulator.hh: 68000 CPU emulator and disassembler
 * Emulators/PPC32Emulator.hh: PowerPC CPU emulator, assembler, and disassembler